Basic Explanation of Section 312

 - Physical state

-- Inventory Information – this includes the maximum daily amount, the average daily amount and the number of days on site.
+- Inventory Information in pounds – this includes the maximum daily amount, the average daily amount and the number of days on site.

 - Storage Information – this includes container type, pressure, temperature, specific information on storage amounts and locations.